OR WAIT null SECS

 A recent study provided a procedure for evaluating the dead time effect and highlighted the importance of careful consideration of non-linear effects in TXRF spectroscopy.

 In a recent study, researcher Leonardo Bennun investigated the non-linear effects in total reflection X-ray fluorescence (TXRF) spectroscopy (1).
 TXRF is a widely used analytical technique that has high sensitivity and selectivity for trace element analysis.
-However, TXRF does have a key limitation: its upper limit of linear response can lead to nonlinear distortions in spectra that may affect the accuracy of measurements.
+However, TXRF does have a key limitation that the study commented on: its upper limit of linear response can lead to nonlinear distortions in spectra that may affect the accuracy of measurements (1).

-Bennun's study focuses on the influence of the amount of sample in non-linear effects in TXRF.
-The research team conducted an experimental sequence on "ad-hoc"-made samples obtained from a pre-established serial dilution.
-They acquired spectra in high, medium, and low counts to evaluate the non-linear effects sequentially as a function of the sample amount.
+The study focused on the influence of the amount of sample in non-linear effects in TXRF (1).
+The research team conducted an experimental sequence on "ad-hoc"-made samples obtained from a pre-established serial dilution (1).
+They acquired spectra in high, medium, and low counts to evaluate the non-linear effects sequentially as a function of the sample amount (1).

-The study found that the main sources of non-linear effects are the matrix effects and the dead time.
-For the simple inorganic samples studied, the dead time effect proved to be more important than the matrix effects.
+The study found that the main sources of non-linear effects are the matrix effects and the dead time (1).
+For the simple inorganic samples studied, the dead time effect proved to be more important than the matrix effects (1).
 Dead time is defined as the time that a detector or electronic system cannot receive and process additional signals after detecting a signal.
-Bennun developed a mathematical methodology to evaluate the dead time effects, which proved to be unpredictable and irreversible, with values at approximately 10% for the samples analyzed.
+A mathematical methodology was developed to evaluate the dead time effects; it ended up being unpredictable and irreversible, with values at approximately 10% for the samples analyzed (1).

-The results of the study have important implications for using TXRF spectroscopy in trace element analysis.
+The results of the study have important implications for using TXRF spectroscopy in trace element analysis (1).
 According to Bennun, "some usually accepted TXRF characteristics could be re-evaluated, like the 5 orders of magnitude of dynamic range” (1).
-In addition, the study suggests that the amount of analyzed specimen should be carefully evaluated before measurements are made to avoid dead time effects.
+In addition, the study suggests that the amount of analyzed specimen should be carefully evaluated before measurements are made to avoid dead time effects (1).

-Overall, the study provides a procedure for the evaluation of the dead time effect and highlights the importance of careful consideration of non-linear effects in TXRF spectroscopy.
+Overall, the study provides a procedure for the evaluation of the dead time effect and highlights the importance of careful consideration of non-linear effects in TXRF spectroscopy (1).
 The findings of the study will be of interest to researchers and practitioners in the field of analytical chemistry and materials science.